Sakura-Con 2018 Costume Contest Rules

 Each category will be weighed differently, with the highest emphasis being placed on execution and accuracy.

 At the end of the day, the scores will be tallied, and the winners will be decided that night.

-The walk-on section will take place on Saturday, April 15, 2017.
+The walk-on section will take place on Saturday, at TBD.
 During the walk-on, contestants will go on stage and show off their costumes to the rest of the convention, while a song of their choice plays in the background.
 Contestants will have 1 minuted and 30 seconds to walk on stage, show their costumes and walk off.

-No judging will take place at this time, as the winners will have been selected the day before.
+No judging will take place at this time, as the winners will have been selected during the judging portion.

 After all contestants walk through the stage, awards will be announced by the MC.